-Efficacy of Ozone + UVC shoe disinfection technology at 6,8, and 10 seconds against common HAI causing pathogensJesse D. Miller, Ph.D., Victoria Standard, and Robyn Collins.
-National Science Foundation International, PathO3Gen Solutions based on NSF Study in Ann Arbor Michigan
+"Efficacy of Ozone + UVC shoe disinfection technology at 6,8, and 10 seconds against commonly occurring pathogenic microorganisms"Tested by: Jesse D. Miller, Ph.D., S. Hatt, NSF International Laboratories, Ann Arbor, Michigan 2019

-After the preparation of the microorganisms, a shoe sole (hard rubber substitute) was inoculated with the bacteria and then placed onto the sterilized shoe sanitizing station with a 150 lb. volunteer on top of the shoe sole to mimic typical pressure on the station from use.
+After the preparation of the microorganisms, a shoe sole (hard rubber substitute) was inoculated with each microbe and then placed onto the sterilized shoe sanitizing station with a 150 lb. volunteer on top of the shoe sole to mimic typical pressure on the station from use.
 The volunteer and the shoe soles were separated by a sterile barrier so as to prevent cross-contamination.
 Three tests were completed per microorganism, and time period.
 Two samples were then taken from the shoe sole and placed in a petri dish and incubated for the appropriate lengths of time at specific temperatures.